raudomoquete/App/README.md

-## this code where added following The Node.js Master class By Pirple
+## this code was added following The Node.js Master class By Pirple